P01: Card Shuffler

 3. Accessibility: Some people may have difficulty shuffling cards by hand due to physical limitations; a card shuffler can make it easier for them to participate in card games.

 4. Reduced risk of cheating, professional use: Shuffling cards by hand can open the possibility of cheating, as a skilled person may be able to manipulate the cards.
 A card shuffler can make it more difficult to cheat by taking the shuffle away from the players' hands.
-In x or professional card game tournaments, card shufflers are often used as well in order to ensure fair play and to prevent cheating.
+In casino or professional card game tournaments, card shufflers are often used as well in order to ensure fair play and to prevent cheating.

-Our major motivation was to speed up and ae the tedious preparation of card games so that players can use the time needed to sufficiently shuffle the cards more meaningfully.
-This way, we could ae (and make more interesting) especially those card-game-related activities, which are usually perceived as the least fun; furthermore, we wanted to raise awareness about the less intuitive facts about randomness in card and board games, such as the difference between various kinds of shuffles (and possibly use the end result in our own randomness-focused experiments).
+Our major motivation was to speed up and automate the tedious preparation of card games so that players can use the time needed to sufficiently shuffle the cards more meaningfully.
+This way, we could automate (and make more interesting) especially those card-game-related activities, which are usually perceived as the least fun; furthermore, we wanted to raise awareness about the less intuitive facts about randomness in card and board games, such as the difference between various kinds of shuffles (and possibly use the end result in our own randomness-focused experiments).

 Randomness in card shuffling